-I love to peek into tiny shops where olives and hams reign supreme, casting their salty, savory aroma from glass cases and wooden rafters out to the street.
+I love to peek into tiny shops where trays of olives and hanging hams reign supreme, casting their salty, savory aroma from glass cases and wooden rafters out to the street.
 If I’m really lucky, I find an out of the way café or restaurant that dishes up food that locals adore.

 Here’s how I spent my cruise day in Corfu on my own.
 Plus, a little background information of the island.

 The second largest Ionian Greek Island, Corfu is as beautiful and serene a Greek Island as you can imagine.
 With mountains as a backdrop, a panoramic drive around the island lends breath-taking views to each turn.